Types of Ventilation

 Pressure-controlled ventilation is indicated in the case of neurological or muscular diseases which weaken the respiratory musculature and in the case of lung diseases such as acute respiratory distress syndrome (ARDS).

-Particular types of pressure-controlled ventilation are Assisted Pressure-Controlled Ventilation (aPCV), BiLevel Positive Airway Pressure (BiLevel, also called BiPAP) and Chest Compression Synchronized Ventilation (CCSV) developed especially for resuscitation.
+Particular types of pressure-controlled ventilation are Assisted Pressure Controlled Ventilation (aPCV), BIPAP and Chest Compression Synchronized Ventilation (CCSV), which was specially developed for resuscitation.

 - + Stops the set pressure being exceeded